tacitli/Earthquake-Forcasting-BayesML/README.md

 - Generating one-step-ahead point predictions and prediction intervals.
 - Computing error metrics to evaluate predictive precision.

-## Usage

-To run the analysis and predictions:

-1. Ensure R and the necessary packages (`coda`, `rjags`, etc.) are installed.
-2. Set the working directory to your local path where the scripts are stored.
-3. Run the `ZIP_INGARCH_Modeling.R` and `Earthquake_Prediction_Analysis.R` scripts sequentially.

-## Contributing

-Contributions to this project are welcome.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes.
-4. Push to the branch.
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any queries regarding this project, please open an issue in the repository or contact [Your Name/Contact Information].
+For any queries regarding this project, please open an issue in the repository or contact Vincent Li at liwenhao.vincent@gmail.com.

 ---